R3zn0w/blue-jamaica/README.md

 # blue-jamaica
-C programs created at basics of C programming course
+Programs created at basics of C programming course